kyma-project/website/content/blog-posts/2023-01-12-release-notes-2.10/index.md

 ## Serverless

-With Kyma 2.10, we stop supporting the configuration of the previous Jaeger endpoint (at port 14268) as an option for Serverless Functions to send trace data.
-This endpoint was deprecated with 2.8 and replaced with one (at port 4318) that is compliant with Open Telemetry Protocol (OTLP).
+With Kyma 2.10, we stop supporting the configuration of the previous Jaeger endpoint (at port `14268`) as an option for Serverless Functions to send trace data.
+This endpoint was deprecated with Kyma 2.8 and replaced with one (at port `4318`) that is compliant with Open Telemetry Protocol (OTLP).
 Functions don’t receive the previous endpoint as a configuration variable.
 Thus, if not rebuilt, they cannot send proper trace data.
-Functions built before Kyma 2.8 need to be re-built so that their trace data can be properly collected at the new OTLP endpoint introduced with 2.8.
+Functions built before Kyma 2.8 need to be rebuilt so that their trace data can be properly collected at the new OTLP endpoint introduced with the 2.8 release.

 ## Service Mesh